kojix2/tiktoken-c/README.md

 # tiktoken-c

-This library provides an unofficial C API for [Tiktoken](https://github.com/openai/tiktoken).

 [![test](https://github.com/kojix2/tiktoken-c/actions/workflows/test.yml/badge.svg)](https://github.com/kojix2/tiktoken-c/actions/workflows/test.yml)

+- This library provides an unofficial C API for [Tiktoken](https://github.com/openai/tiktoken).
+- It allows tiktoken to be used from a variety of programming languages.
 - This library adds a simple API for C to [tiktoken-rs](https://github.com/zurawiki/tiktoken-rs).
-- This library was created for [tiktoken-cr](https://github.com/kojix2/tiktoken-cr).

 ## Build